OWASP/www-chapter-china-mainland/index.md

 Welcome to the China-Mainland chapter homepage.
-The chapter board is <a href="mailto:rip@owasp.org">Rip</a>, <a href="mailto:wangj@owasp.org.cn">Dr. Wang Jie</a> and Bao Yuezhong.
+The chapter board is <a href="mailto:rip@owasp.org">Rip</a>, <a href="mailto:wangj@owasp.org.cn">Dr. Wang Jie</a>.
 Follow chapter news on WeChat Public Account by scanning QRCode with WeChat.

 Chapter Supporters
 ----------------